TPGEngine/tpg/.github/ISSUE_TEMPLATE/documentation.md

 <!--- Provide a detailed description of the change or addition you are proposing -->

 ## Feedback and Grading
-Leave feedback by commenting on this issue.
+Leave feedback by commenting on this issue / ticket.